JorgeLGonzalez/dungeon_crawl_p2p/README.md

 But for now, lets generate walls vs floors (just diff color boxes for now).
 And lets create the diff room architects.
 We can add exit and amulet and player.

-- [ ] weapons
-  - [x] 3 sword types spawned randomly (as item types).
-From data file
-  - [x] grab feature.
-Replaces exiting weapon rather then adding to inventory.
-Display in HUD to right of health bar (for now)
-  - [x] apply xtra damage based on weapon
-  - [ ] think hud layer needs fixing so text is always on top of health bar and panel
 - [ ] magic map
 - [ ] deploy such that it can be used across devices (ideally over internet)
 - [ ] cellular automata dungeon generation